RWTH Aachen University

+Since 2007, RWTH Aachen has been continuously funded by the DFG and the German Council of Science and Humanities as one of eleven (previously nine) German Universities of Excellence.

 History

 On 25 January 1858, prince Frederick William of Prussia (later German emperor), was given a donation of 5,000 talers from the Aachener und Münchener Feuer-Versicherungs-Gesellschaft, the precursor of the AachenMünchener insurance company, for charity.
 In March, the prince chose to use the donation to found the first Prussian institute of technology somewhere in the Rhine province.
 The seat of the institution remained undecided over years; while the prince initially favored Koblenz, the cities of Aachen, Bonn, Cologne and Düsseldorf also applied, with Aachen and Cologne being the main competitors.
 Aachen finally won with a financing concept backed by the insurance company and by local banks.
 Groundbreaking for the new Polytechnikum took place on 15 May 1865 and lectures started during the Franco-Prussian War on 10 October 1870 with 223 students and 32 teachers.
 The new institution had as its primary purpose the education of engineers, especially for the mining industry in the Ruhr area; there were schools of chemistry, electrical and mechanical engineering as well as an introductory general school that taught mathematics and natural sciences and some social sciences.

 Main Building of the RWTH Aachen.
 It was built in 1870.

 The unclear position of the new Prussian polytechnika (which officially were not universities) affected the first years.
 Polytechnics lacked prestige in society and the number of students decreased.
 This began to change in 1880 when the early RWTH, amongst others, was reorganized as a Royal Technical University, gained a seat in the Prussian House of Lords and finally won the right to bestow Dr.-Ing.
 (1899) degrees and Dipl.-Ing. titles (introduced in 1902).
 In the same year, over 800 male students enrolled.
 In 1909 the first women were admitted and the artist August von Brandis succeeded Alexander Frenz at the Faculty of Architecture as a "professor of figure and landscape painting", Brandis became dean in 1929.

 World War I, however, proved a serious setback for the university.
 Many students voluntarily joined up and died in the war, and parts of the university were shortly occupied or confiscated.